 In her practice, Ms. Rajala prepares estate plans including revocable trusts, wills, durable powers of attorney and health care directives.
 In addition, she is well versed in estate freezing strategies designed to reduce or eliminate exposure to the federal estate tax, as well and facilitating the transfer of wealth to successive generations including qualified personal residence trusts (QPRTs), grantor retained annuity trusts (GRATs), family limited partnerships (FLPs) and sales to intentionally defective grantor trusts (IDGTs).

 In addition to being licensed in Michigan, Ms. Rajala is admitted to the Florida Bar, and assists clients who own Florida property, are part-time Florida residents, or are contemplating becoming Florida residents, to understand the idiosyncrasies of Florida law.

-Ms. Rajala is an member of the State Bar of Michigan and the Florida Bar, and a member of the Tax Section and the Real Property, Probate, and Trust Law sections of the Florida Bar.
+Ms. Rajala is a member of the State Bar of Michigan and the Florida Bar, and a member of the Tax Section and the Real Property, Probate, and Trust Law sections of the Florida Bar.

 Ms. Rajala is a frequent speaker to professional, church and community groups on a range of topics.
 These include: estate planning and taxation, charitable giving, wills and trusts, planning to avoid probate, living wills and patient advocate designations, guardianships and conservatorships, and special needs trusts.